 Student Financial Aid Details

-Secrets to getting the best Arizona scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Arizona.

 Students can get involved on campus by joining a student club or organization or starting an organization of their own.
 Current clubs include American Sign Language, Star Gazers, the Socratic Club, and a Clay Club.
 Contact Student Life for more information.

-There are two student publications at CCC.
+There are two student publications on campus.
 OnCourse is an anthology of student literature, art, and other works.
 It is published annually online and in print by students of two courses designed specifically for journalism and publishing.
-Any student who is currently enrolled at CCC is welcome to submit.
+Any student who is currently enrolled is welcome to submit.

 Curios is also a student-run publication.
 Each issue has a theme, and students are invited to submit writing, art, and music that reflects the theme or is on a topic of their choosing.
 Curios is published annually online.